Parsl/parsl/docs/userguide/exceptions.rst

 network failure) and intermittent failures within applications can be addressed.
 When ``retries`` are enabled (set to integer > 0), parsl will automatically re-launch applications that have failed, until the retry limit is reached.
-This feature will be available in Parsl since `v0.5.0`.
+This feature will be available starting in Parsl `v0.5.0`.

 By default ``retries = 0``.
 Retries can be enabled by setting ``retries`` in the config passed to the DataFlowKernel, or as an explicit keyword argument to the